 Lili White Biography

-Her work enlists the tenets of Surrealism in its philosophical stance regarding war, desire, and use of techniques of frottage, and automatism, as a means to channel the unconscious to unlock the power of the imagination.
+Her work enlists the tenets of Surrealism in its philosophical stance regarding war, desire, and techniques of frottage and automatism.

 Her content highlights nature and spirit, myth, dreams, archetypal imagery, psychology, language, and the shared concerns of humanity; to express the idea that mind, body and spirit co-exist and are always in search of balance.

-Working spontaneously, she uncovered projections of humanity’s mental imagery, which belong to the complex fluctuating movements of spirit that are the ongoing dynamisms of evolutionary change.
-Many of these works found definition through universal auguries.
+Working spontaneously, she uncovered projections of humanity’s mental imagery which belong to the complex fluctuating movements of spirit that are the ongoing dynamisms of evolutionary change.
+Many elements in these works later found definition through universal auguries.

 Her interest in the moving image and multimedia, lead her to perform, write, produce, direct several live multi-media pieces, each of which included the performance participation of over a dozen actors, poets and dancers.

-After exhibiting in Philadelphia galleries, universities, and cultural centers; including individual painting shows at Villanova University, and Race Gallery; curating several group shows, one through Art Initiatives in that employed the title taken from a C.G.Jung phrase, “The Light from Behind,” and serving as a steering committee member and Public Relations Chairperson for The Armory Show: 1990, a 4 day art show of 400 area artists, White began exploring other opportunities.
+After exhibiting in Philadelphia galleries, universities, and cultural centers; including individual painting shows at Villanova University, and Race Gallery; curating several group shows, one through NY’s Art Initiatives, whose title was taken from a C.G.Jung phrase, “The Light from Behind,” and serving as a steering committee member and Public Relations Chairperson for The Armory Show: 1990, a 4 day art show of 400 Philadelphia artists, White began exploring other opportunities.

 Accepted into the Snug Harbor Studio Art Program on Staten Island she participated in their group exhibitions every year.
 One painting series incorporated natural objects as relics, making imaginative “psychic” landscapes.

-During the 2000’s her studio work was curated into group shows at CERES GALLERY, MARYLAND FEDERATION of the ARTS, and Detroit’s MONA, among others.
+During the 2000’s her studio work was curated into group shows at CERES GALLERY, MARYLAND FEDERATION of the ARTS, , among others.
 Residencies occurred at the CARTER BURDEN STUDIO RESIDENCY, CHASHAMA, and other places.
 In 2002, she received a scholarship at the Manhattan Graphics Center, and a sound residency administered through Momenta Art at Brooklyn’s The Outpost.

 The paintings from 2001, made at PS122’s year long residency carried the theme of 9/11.
-These incorporated poems from NYC’s poets, glyphic words from other cultures (like “brotherhood” in Afgani) and references to historic paintings, that illustrated something akin to thought.
+These incorporated poems from NYC’s poets, glyphic words from other cultures (such as “brotherhood” in Afgani) and references to historic paintings, that illustrated something akin to thought, and were shown in GROUND ZERO at Detroit’s Museum of Contemporary Art..

 An individual show with reversible paintings at Ch’i: An Art Space in Williamsburg, Brooklyn was grounded in Chinese ink calligraphy and the psychological phenomena of “projection.”

-Her 2003 presentation at the College Art Association, INVISIBLE ENERGY: ART FORM INFLUENCES IN MY WORK, diagrammed her work’s connection with archaic, Asian and Surreal techniques and philosophies.
+Her 2003 presentation at the College Art Association, INVISIBLE ENERGY: ART FORM INFLUENCES IN MY WORK, diagrammed her work’s connection with archaic, Asian and Surreal techniques and philosophies; and gold leaf glyphs were painted onto natural objects and trees in the Garden of le PETIT VERSAILLES in 2015.

-Upon the introduction of computer digital editing programs, she made several videos that featured gestural performance — a continuation of her earlier Super 8 film work.
+Upon the introduction of computer digital editing programs, she made several films — a continuation of her earlier Super 8 film work.

-Her moving image work often used stylized gestures as a mode of ritualistic format and screen performance; her modus operandi is often an exploration of subject of power and repression; sometimes drawing from ancient stories re-contextualized into meditations on the world in which we live.
+Many featured performance gestures developed through “AUTOMATIC TECHNIQUE’ a dance practice.
+These bodily served as a mode of ritualistic format often with a modus operandi that explored subjects of power and repression; sometimes drawing from ancient stories re-contextualized into meditations on the world in which we live.

-Raw video was filterized into the deliberately painterly, along with rhythm, aesthetics, and storytelling, to delineate an intuitive feeling “meaning,” bringing to consciousness aspects of the subjects investigated.
+The raw video was filterized into the deliberately painterly, along with rhythm, aesthetics, and storytelling, to delineate an intuitive feeling-meaning to that revealed aspects of the subjects investigated.
+Several series’ delved into archetypal energy forms based on the ancient Chinese oracle, the I Ching.

 Her documentary and essay films present surreal states of actuality that reflect the collective dreamscape that belongs to us all.
-These were screened at numerous cultural centers, including the American Museum of the Moving Image in Queens, the Museum of American Art in Philadelphia.
+These were screened at numerous cultural centers, like Philadelphia’s Museum of American Art.

-A solo show of her films was presented in China both in Beijing and at Shanghai’s Duloun Museum of Contemporary Art.
-In 2005 CLOUDGATE, her outdoor video projection was presented as part of the 1st HOWL Festival’s Art in Odd Places Show.
+A solo show of her films was presented in China both in Beijing and at Shanghai’s Duloun Museum of Contemporary Art In 2004, CLOUDGATE was included in the 1st Art in Odd Places Show and BALLOON GARDEN screened at the Jersey City Museum.

 In 2006 she initiated the idea, and project managed a fundraising DVD; FOR LIFE AGAINST THE WAR, AGAIN! for The NY Filmmakers CO-OP, which successfully sold to libraries and universities.

-In the summer of 2007 solo shows occur at Millennium Film Workshop, Le Petit Versailles, and the Jersey City Museum.
+In the summer of 2007 solo shows occur at Millennium Film Workshop, and the Jersey City Museum.
 Several shorts screened at: Estation Indianilla in Mexico City, the MAGA Film Fest in Georgia; BYOTV in Portland Oregon.

-Her reversible, see-through, paintings and installation designed for GOT’CHA, were presented in Whose Afraid of Ornament?; at NutureArt in Brooklyn.
-Installations, like TURQUOISE BEADS, that incorporated projections onto paintings were developed for the Lower East Side’s Vision Festival in 2007 and 2009, one featuring a live dance by Gus Solomns Jr.
+Her reversible, see-through, paintings and installation designed for GOT’CHA were presented in Whose Afraid of Ornament? at NutureArt in Brooklyn.
+Some installations, like TRAVELING with NEPTUNE: PORTRAIT of my FATHER, projected video onto paintings or assemblage.
+TURQUOISE BEADS and were developed for the Lower East Side’s Vision Festival in 2007 and 2007’s A STATE of MIND included a live dance by Gus Solomns Jr.

 Her second show at Millennium Film Workshop in 2010, presented work with a dreaminess that skewed between the figurative and the abstract— impressions from a borderline area that simultaneously belongs to action, thought, and emotion.